habitatislands/habitatislands/_pages/about.md

 studying the eco-evolutionary impacts of habitat fragmentation, using the Bocas del Toro Archipelago in Panamá as a focal system.
 The guiding work is originally outlined in a [pre-proposal to the Simons Foundation in 2025](https://drive.google.com/file/d/1JDRmWRh0cCE9qmO4XezCtvM4x4fM3Ga_/view?usp=drive_link).

 This is an outcomes focused workshop where we will develop grant outlines and a funding strategy for this project, alongside professional development and timely discussions.
 We anticipate up to 30 people will attend, including local STRI scientists.
+We will use pre-submitted white-papers as a guide for formation of grant strategies and outlines.

+ - Here is the [link to my spreadsheet](https://docs.google.com/spreadsheets/d/1jyY_QEl0Sw0Eud2Nw0sPc6btzi95Vh4IVyENVSffTR8?usp=drive_fs) including the potential funding sources (keeping in mind we will probably target Bezos, NSF)
+ - See here [some slides that include a concept map](https://docs.google.com/spreadsheets/d/1jyY_QEl0Sw0Eud2Nw0sPc6btzi95Vh4IVyENVSffTR8?usp=drive_fs) outlining how some of the concepts discussed and personnel listed in the Simons Pre-Proposal link together.
+Do not let this constrain your thinking, just contains suggestions as to how ideas can be partitioned from the original proposal, and does not exclude contributions of new participants.
+We will form linkages among white-papers in a similar way as in these slides.

 ### Goals